How Hard Is Academic IELTS? Expert Insight & Tips | Belekar Sir’s Academy

 • Understand the Structure: Familiarity breeds confidence.

-• Set Realistic Targets: Base your band goals on diagnostic tests.
+• Set Realistic Targets: Base band goals on diagnostic tests.

-• Manage Anxiety: Use positive visualization, breathing exercises; plan light rest two days before .
+• Manage Anxiety: Use positive visualization, breathing exercises, and rest two days before the test.

-• Seek Support: Join forums, study groups, and seek expert mentoring .
+• Seek Support: Join forums, study groups, and expert mentoring.

 StepAction